 At Greenbank Primary School, we believe that reading for pleasure is key to success.
-All children are encouraged to develop a love of reading a wide variety of materials: books, magazines, newspapers, and also to read online.
-A love of reading is shared by all our staff, and reading opportunities are promoted through all curriculum subjects.
+We encourage all children to develop a love of reading a wide variety of materials.
+This love of reading is shared by all our staff, and reading opportunities are promoted through all curriculum subjects.

 In Key Stage 2, a Reciprocal Reading approach is used when teaching reading.
 Reciprocal Reading is an effective and proven approach to developing reading and comprehension.
 In whole class lessons, this approach allows children to develop the language required for talking about and investigating a wide range of texts and the skills needed to overcome difficulties.
 Whole class reading lessons take place several times per week to enable children to develop confidence in using the strategies.